astro313/RXJ1131/WRITEUP/response.md

 Change to :

-"..which corresponds to zero velocity in the CO(2-1) spectum (Fig.1)."
+"..which corresponds to zero velocity in the CO(2-1) spectrum (Fig.1)."

 # RESPONSE: